Patrasc-Eduardo/Java_Small-Medium_Projects/Logger/README.md

-# Java program that simulates a Logger using the Chain of Responsability design pattern.
+# Java program that simulates a Logger using the Chain of Responsibility design pattern.